We proudly invite you to join us on our unique 6-day pilgrimage

 Designed for music educators and conductors, this immersive journey offers a unique opportunity to explore spirituals as a living tradition.
-Together, we will engage with history, repertoire, and meaningful dialogue, gaining tools to teach this music with authenticity and cultural humility, while reflecting on its enduring relevance to issues of equity and social justice today.This pilgrimage is designed for:
+Together, we will engage with history, repertoire, and meaningful dialogue, gaining tools to teach this music with authenticity and cultural humility, while reflecting on its enduring relevance to issues of equity and social justice today.This pilgrimage is designed for members of:

 Choral conductor, music educator, culture sharer